Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Related Work

-The key difference between the these works and reinforcement learning (RL) approach is that the transition probabilities for the next state given the previous state and action are assumed to be known in CMDP approaches, while are not known apriori in RL approaches.
+The key difference between these works and reinforcement learning (RL) approach is that the transition probabilities for the next state given the previous state and action are assumed to be known in CMDP approaches, while are not known apriori in RL approaches.
 They may be learnt in model-based RL, while not learnt at all in model-free RL approaches.
-Recently, \cite{efroni2020explorationexploitation} proposed OptCMDP, OptCMDP-bonus, OptDual-CMDP, and OptPrimalDual-CMDP algorithms to achieve both $O(\sqrt{T})$ bound on the reward and constraint violations.
-However, all of these four algorithms are model-based. \cite{ding2020provably} gives the model-free algorithm and also achieve $\mathcal{O}(\sqrt{T})$ bound on both the objective and constraint violation.
+Recently, the authors of \cite{efroni2020explorationexploitation} proposed OptCMDP, OptCMDP-bonus, OptDual-CMDP, and OptPrimalDual-CMDP algorithms to achieve both $O(\sqrt{T})$ bound on the reward and constraint violations.
+However, all of these four algorithms are model-based.
+A model-free algorithm is provided in \cite{ding2020provably} and also achieve $\mathcal{O}(\sqrt{T})$ bound on both the objective and constraint violation.
 In this paper, we consider model-free reinforcement learning based approaches for the peak constraint problem which is different from the above paper in the average expected setting.

 \textbf{Regret Bounds for Reinforcement Learning}: Regret Analysis for the Reinforcement Learning has been considered for both the model-based approaches \cite{jaksch2010near,agrawal2017optimistic,Azar,kakade2018variance} and the model-free approaches \cite{kearns2002near,strehl2006pac,jinchi}.
 Our paper extends the epsiodic reinforcement learning setup with the addition of peak constraints.